nikolaynau/vue-use-leaflet/src/useLeafletDisplayObject/index.md

 # useLeafletDisplayObject

-Manage the visibility of custom objects.
+Manage the visibility of a custom object.

 ## Usage